digitalocean/droplet_kit/README.md

 ## Usage

-You'll need to generate an access token in Digital Oceans control panel at https://cloud.digitalocean.com/settings/applications
+You'll need to generate an access token in Digital Ocean's control panel at https://cloud.digitalocean.com/settings/applications

 With your access token, retrieve a client instance with it.